electrumsv/electrumsv-hosting/README.rst

 register_identity
 ******************
-This endpoint is an exception to the rule in that no headers, signatures or authentication are required because an alias and identity public key are required for those things.
+This endpoint is an exception to the rule in that no headers, signatures or authentication are required because an identity public key is required for those things.

-It registers an alias to the server with a designated identity pubkey.
 A security challenge must be completed, proving control of the identity pubkey (e.g. signing a recent unix timestamp - within the last 60 minutes).